mapteb/todomvc-revisited/README.md

 readyForAddSelectUnselectDelete - changeTodo - processChangeTodo - changeTodoSuccessSomeSelected - readyForAddSelectUnselectDelete
 readyForAddSelectUnselectDelete - deleteTodo - processDeleteTodo - deleteTodoSuccessNoneSelected - readyForAddSelect
 </pre>

+### Salient Features

+Some interesting features of the proposed framework include:
+1. Enforces use of state machine and therefore ensures robust application.
+2. The helper functions (like createInputTextElement, createInputCheckboxElement, etc.) that support the processos can be reused in other projects.
+3. The state transitions also serve as a check list of test cases.

 ### More Info